-Long ago the wise tea master Lao Cha was on a pilgrimage through the mountainous ranges of Guanxi province, China, when he stumbled upon a tired farmer:
+Long ago, the wise tea master Lao Cha was on a pilgrimage through the mountainous ranges of Guangxi province, China, when he stumbled upon a tired farmer:

-— Sensei, do you have something for me that is comforting like a thick rice porridge, yet sweet and robust like coffee that will help me tackle all this work.
+— Shifu, do you have something for me that is comforting, like a thick rice porridge, yet sweet and robust like coffee, that will help me tackle all this work?

 — Of course, young one!
 Let me share with you a woven basket of Liu Bao.

-Liu Bao is considered to be the sister of Pu-erh tea.
-It is originally from Guangxi province in China and is aged using large baskets.
-This tea dates all the way back to the 1500s when it was one of the highest prized teas in China.
-The production of Liu Bao involves wet piling, the same method that was later on adapted to create Ripe Pu-erh.
+Liu Bao can be considered the sister and, at the same time, the forefather of Shou Pu-erh.
+This tea originated from Guangxi province in China and dates back to the 1500s.
+Farmers age it using large bamboo baskets.
+The production of Liu Bao involves wet piling – the same method that tea producers later adapted to create Ripe Pu-erh.

-A common preparation method is bringing the tea leaves up to a boil in a pot, then letting them steep while cooling.
-The hot temperature doesn't harm the tea or extract any bitterness, instead, this method only enhances the tea's nutritional value.
-Liu Bao is a very easy tea to brew and can be both cooked and steeped as usual.
+A common preparation method is bringing the tea leaves to a boil in a pot, then letting them steep while cooling.
+The hot temperature doesn't harm the tea or extract any bitterness.
+Instead, this method only enhances the tea's nutritional value.
+Liu Bao is a straightforward tea to brew and can be both cooked and steeped as usual.

 212℉ / 100℃